garrandall/popular-music-data/tracks/her-diamonds-rob-thomas.md

 She sits down and stares into the distance
 And it takes all night
-And i know i could break her concentration
+And I know I could break her concentration
 But it don't feel right

 By the light of the moon